Hopefully this information will answer your questions but please email if you have more.

 Warm and waterproof clothing, layers you can put on or remove recommended.
 Having a bag of spare clothes in the car is a good idea in case you get wet at the start of the day.

 Hat, scarf and gloves.
-Even in summer you can get cold standing around.
-The weather is VERY unpredictable and can be very different from one location to the next.
+Even in September you can get very cold standing around.

 Jeans or any cotton trousers are NOT recommended unless you have good waterproof over trousers which are recommended for everyone.

 Sturdy waterproof walking boots.
-When near water or in boggy areas I recommend a form of neoprene wellie.
-This enables you to keep your feet warm and dry and also lets you get IN the water to take photographs.
-I use Arctic Sports knee length Muck Boots.
+When near water or in boggy areas we both wear a form of neoprene wellie.
+This enables us to keep our feet warm and dry and also lets us to get IN the water to take photographs.
+We use Arctic Sports knee length Muck Boots.